hstaudacher/osgi-jax-rs-connector/README.md

 ======================================

-[JAX-RS (JSR 311)](http://jsr311.java.net/) is the community-driven Standard for building RESTful Web services with Java.
+[JAX-RS (JSR 311)](http://jsr311.java.net/) is the community-driven Standard for building RESTful web services with Java.
 The reference implementation for JAX-RS is [Jersey](http://jersey.java.net/) and ships as OSGi bundles.
 This project connects Jersey and OSGi at the service level.
-This means OSGi service can be published as RESTful Web services really easy.
+This means that OSGi services can be published as RESTful web services by simply registering them as OSGi services ;).

 Features
 --------